triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 Firstly, it is my professional opinion that every container in a cluster should specify resource limits and requests.
 Not doing so opens the node up to a number of difficult to diagnose failure conditions related to resource exhaustion.
 Out of memory errors are the most obvious and easiest to root cause.
-Additionally, difficult to reproduce, transient timeout and timing errors caused CPU over subscription can easily happen when any container is unconstrained and quickly waste an entire engineering team's time as they attempt to triage, debug, and resolve them.
+Additionally, difficult to reproduce, transient timeout and timing errors caused CPU over-subscription can easily happen when any container is unconstrained and quickly waste an entire engineering team's time as they attempt to triage, debug, and resolve them.